 « inspecteur »

-“inspector” means a person who is designated as an inspector pursuant to section 9, and includes a health and safety officer as defined in subsection 122(1) of the Canada Labour Code;
+“inspector” means a person who is designated as an inspector under section 9;

 « usage du tabac »